psychoinformatics-de/shacl-vue/docs/get-started.md

 ## What is `shacl-vue`?

 ::: warning
-ALL CONTENT HERE AND IN THE SOURCE CODE REPOSITORY IS UNDER CONTINUOUS DEVELOPMENT, IS CONSIDERED UNRELEASED, AND MAY CHANGE AT ANY TIME.
+ALL CONTENT HERE AND IN THE SOURCE CODE REPOSITORY IS UNDER CONTINUOUS DEVELOPMENT AND MAY CHANGE AT ANY TIME.
 :::

 `shacl-vue` is a browser-based JavaScript application that uses the [Shapes Constraint Language](https://www.w3.org/TR/shacl/) (SHACL) to generate user interfaces for entering, editing, and viewing data.